FruitVodka/thoughts.bak/ttlp-eportfolio/reflection2.md

-# Group Intimacy Learning Experience
+# Reflection: Group Intimacy Learning Experience
 A few days ago, I participated in a prototype of a group learning experience.
 This experience was designed to foster intimacy within the group of people who had signed up to participate.
 Through this reflective post, I wish to break down this session from the perspective of a learning designer, and argue for the "design thinking" framework as the best fit for this experience.

 ## Learning Objective